Northwest goes 1-0-1 at State Games

 Clinton’s Grady Gaunt had a two-RBI double in the fourth for the winners.
 Trey Pettigrew of Yukon was two-for-three with a run scored.

 Hunter Dearman of Oktaha had an RBI single in the third.
 Nathan Burns had an RBI ground out in the fifth.
-Si Collins of Pryor had a bases-walk in the third.
+Si Collins of Pryor had a bases-loaded walk in the third.

 NORTHWEST 5, OKC 5

-The Northwest team played to a 5-5 tie with Oklahoma City in it's second game of the day.
+The Northwest team played to a 5-5 tie with Oklahoma City in their second game of the day.

 Oklahoma City tied the game in the top of the seventh when Jackson Hyde-Herrera of Putnam City-West doubled and came home on a single by Luke Schmiels of Deer Creek-Edmond.